28 Different Types of Bats

 It is found in the east of the United States, where it roosts in trees during the day and hunts insects at night.

-This bat is unusual in that it often hangs upside down from its perch rather than hanging by its feet like most other bats.
+This bat is unusual because it often hangs upside down from its perch rather than hanging by its feet like most other bats.

 When hunting, the eastern red bat catches its prey mid-air, using its tail to scoop them up.